Flexible and efficient emulation of spatial extremes processes via variational autoencoders: Simulation study

-Figure \ref{fig:chi_ests} compares the nonparametric estimates of the upper tail dependence $\chi_h(u)$ between simulations and emulations at three difference distances $h=0.5,\;2,\;5$.
-In general, we see that the dependence strength decays as $h$ or $u$ increases.
-The results in Figure \ref{fig:chi_ests} demonstrate that our extVAE managed to accurately emulate the dependence at both low and high quantiles and empirical confidence envelopes of $\chi_h(u)$ are indistinguishable between the simulation and emulation.
+The first three panels of Figure~\ref{fig:chi_ests} and Figure~\ref{fig:chi_ests2} of the Supplementary Material compare nonparametric estimates of the upper tail dependence $\chi_h(u)$ from the data replicates and emulations at three different distances $h\in\{0.5,2,5\}$ under the working assumption of stationarity.
+In general, we see that the dependence strength decays as $h$ and $u$ increase, with varying levels of positive limits as $u\rightarrow 1$ for Models~\ref{modelFlex}--\ref{modelMaxStable}.
+The results in Figure~\ref{fig:chi_ests} demonstrate that our XVAE manages to accurately emulate the dependence behavior at both low and high quantiles and the empirical confidence envelopes of $\chi_h(u)$ are essentially indistinguishable between the simulated and emulated data.

-Figure \ref{fig:theta_t_comp} demonstrates the inferential power of the extVAE to estimate $\btheta=\{\theta_k:k=1,\ldots,K\}$ and correctly categorize the extremal dependence class, which encourages the users to also use the extVAE as an inference tool for the max-id process \eqref{eqn:model}.
-Given that Theorem \ref{thm:dependence_properties} ensures highly flexible dependence properties for the process \eqref{eqn:model}, modeling spatial extremes with our extVAE will give a more accurate view of the length scales (see Section \ref{subsec:ARE} for more illustrations) and dependence strengths of the extreme events.
-Moreover, Figure \ref{fig:theta_t_comp} shows that our extVAE framework allows for uncertainty quantification within a Bayesian framework.

-Choosing the center of domain $(5,5)$ as the reference point, Figure \ref{fig:ARE_comps} displays the estimates of ARE$(u)$ for both simulations and emulations under Models \ref{modelGP}--\ref{modelAD}.
-We see that the empirical AREs from the extVAE are consistent with the ones estimated from the data except for Model \ref{modelMaxStable}, where the length scale ARE$(u)$ is underestimated at low $u$'s but overestimated for high $u$'s.
-As expected, the limit of ARE as $u\rightarrow 1$ is non-negative for Models~\ref{modelFlex}--\ref{modelMaxStable} when there is local asymptotic dependence, and the limit increases as the dependence strength becomes stronger.
+Choosing $(5,5)$ as the reference point, the rightmost panel of Figure~\ref{fig:chi_ests} displays estimates of ARE$_\psi(u)$, $\psi=0.05$, for both data replicates and emulated data under Model~\ref{modelFlex}; see the Supplementary Material for the other models.
+We see that the empirical AREs from the XVAE are consistent with the ones estimated from the data except for (misspecified) Model~\ref{modelMaxStable}, where ARE$(u)$ is slightly underestimated at low thresholds $u$ but overestimated at high $u$.
+As expected, the limit of ARE$(u)$ as $u\rightarrow 1$ is non-negative for Models~\ref{modelFlex}--\ref{modelMaxStable} when there is local AD, and the limit increases from Model~\ref{modelFlex} to \ref{modelMaxStable}.